-- 1. The need for a national inquiry into violence against Indigenous women and girls. - 2.
-The need for a federally-coordinated, cross-jurisdictional national action plan to address violence against Indigenous women and girls. - 3.
-The need for federal, provincial and territorial governments to publicly acknowledge and condemn violence against Indigenous women and girls. - 4.
-The need for public education and greater public awareness of violence against Indigenous women and girls. - 5.
-The need for more frequent and accessible transportation services to be made available to Indigenous women. - 6.
-The need to fully ratify and implement international human rights instruments. - 7.
-The need for compensation for family members and/or a healing fund for survivors and families. - 8.
-The need for properly resourced initiatives and programming to address root causes of violence against Indigenous women and girls. - 9.
-The need for programming that addresses violence against Indigenous women and girls led by Indigenous people. - 10.
-The need for more information concerning the performance of programs and strategies meant to address violence against Indigenous women and girls. - 11.
-The need for law reform of discriminatory legislation. - 12.
-The need for more comprehensive information-sharing concerning violence against Indigenous women. - 13.
-The need for better supported community-based first response. - 14.
-The need to better protect Indigenous women involved in survival sex work or who are being trafficked for sex. - 15.
-The need for measures to improve relationships between police services and Indigenous communities. - 16.
-The need for more responsive, transparent, and accountable policing: investigations, prosecutions, and oversight. - 17.
-The need for properly resourced and accessible community and restorative justice measures.
+- 1) The need for a national inquiry into violence against Indigenous women and girls. - 2) The need for a federally-coordinated, cross-jurisdictional national action plan to address violence against Indigenous women and girls. - 3) The need for federal, provincial and territorial governments to publicly acknowledge and condemn violence against Indigenous women and girls. - 4) The need for public education and greater public awareness of violence against Indigenous women and girls. - 5) The need for more frequent and accessible transportation services to be made available to Indigenous women. - 6) The need to fully ratify and implement international human rights instruments. - 7) The need for compensation for family members and/or a healing fund for survivors and families.

+PART TWO: Addressing the root causes for the disproportionate violence, the need for preventative action